Row, row, row that boat gently down the stream….Do you remember that nursery rhyme? In this post, we are going to make paper boats that float!

 Here are the boats in water, blowing them to see how they float!

-As you can see, these laminated boats float aided with some gentle blowing!
+As you can see, these laminated boats float, aided by some gentle blowing!

 I placed them in a bath of water, to demo this, whereas you can set up a paddling pool or a large plastic bath and have fun, using straws to blow to win!.